hnhon/todolistdemo/readme.md

 A todo list app written in react.
-Use localstorage to store data on local broser.
+Use localstorage to store data on local browser.